dialpad/dialtone-legacy/docs/components/toggle.md

 </code-well-header>

 ## Usage
 The Toggle component acts as a way to allow the User to switch between two mutually exclusive options.
-While it technically mirrors a [Checkbox](/components/checkbox/) state, its affect on the system is instantaneous.
+While it technically mirrors a [Checkbox](/components/checkbox/) state, its effect on the system is immediate&mdash;much like a light switch immediately turns on or off the lights.
+In contrast, the checked state of a [Checkbox](/components/checkbox/) won't be applied until a separate action to confirm the selection is taken.

 <div class="dialtone-usage">
   <div class="dialtone-usage__item dialtone-usage__item--do">